-FIGURE 1-13 ■

-One-way

-atmospheric

-attenuation as a

-function of

-frequency at sea

-level and at 9150
+atmospheric attenuation as a frequency at sea level and at 9150 meters altitude.

-meters altitude.

-(From U. S.

 Government work.)

 Typical atmospheric losses as function of frequency, at two different altitudes.
 The peaks correspond to resonant interaction with atmosphere molecules.

 Long range radar systems tend to operate in frequency regions with low loss, but short-range systems may use losses for isolation.